How to Make Permanent Changes-

 Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord- Acts 3:19 NIV

-If one had to live in the ancient world Laodicea was the place to be.
+If one had to live in the ancient world Laodicea was the place to live.

 Laodicea had it all.

-It was a major financial center and home to a medical school that trained some of finest medical professionals in the ancient world.
+It was a major financial center.
+It was also home to a medical school that trained some of finest medical professionals in the ancient world.
 The region was famous for its exports, which included an expensive fabric made from a rare and much sought-after black wool and an eye powder renowned for its healing properties.
 The city was so affluent that when it was leveled by a major earthquake in A.D.
 60 the city leaders refused to take any financial assistance at all from Rome.
 They didn’t need to.

 The Laodiceans were a pull themselves up from their own bootstraps’ kind of a people.

-The church in Laodicea had taken on the characteristics of the city of Laodicea.
-The people in the church were wealthy, sophisticated and self-sufficient.
-They were also far from God and uninterested in an authentic relationship with Him.
+The church in Laodicea had taken on all the characteristics of the city of Laodicea.
+Church members were wealthy, sophisticated and self-sufficient.
+These same people were also far from God and uninterested in an authentic relationship with Him.
 The first century church in Laodicea did their level best to avoid hard teaching and controversy and as a result they suffered zero oppression or persecution.
 They managed this feat despite living in a city that had all the factors that typically created a lot of problems for Christians (a large and powerful Jewish population, active trade unions and an abundance of pagan temples).

 Jesus begins by comparing the churches spirituality to the water supply in Laodicea.